score-json/json/TSF/trustable/no-json-faults/NJF-14.1.md

     Erikhu1: 1.0
 ---

-If the service provided by nlohmann/json accepts an input containing no BOM, then it accepts a single UTF-8 byte order mark followed by that input.
+If the service provided by the nlohmann/json library accepts an input containing no BOM, then it accepts a single UTF-8 byte order mark followed by that input.